m-jahn/TnSeq-pipe/README.md

 - The fastq file should have phred+33 ("sanger") encoding of quality scores (as in MiSeq or 2012+ HiSeq).
 If it is named .gz, it will be gunzipped before reading.
 If it contains paired-end reads, the second read (name matching " 2:") will be ignored.

 - The model file contains 1-2 lines.
 The first line of the model file describes the beginning of the read to the junction between the transposon and the genome.
-For `model_pKMW3` (the associated primer/PCR method), this is:
+For `model_pKMW7` (the associated primer/PCR method), this is:

 ```
-nnnnnnCGCCCTGCAGGGATGTCCACGAGGTCTCTNNNNNNNNNNNNNNNNNNNNCGTACGCTGCAGGTCGACGGCCGGCCAGACCGGGGACTTATCAGCCAACCTGT
+nnnnnnCGCCCTGCAGGGATGTCCACGAGGTCTCTNNNNNNNNNNNNNNNNNNNNCGTACGCTGCAGGTCGACGGCCGGCCGGTTGAGATGTGTATAAGAGACAG
 ```

 where the beginning nnnnnn means 6 random nucleotides and the 20 Ns are the random barcode.
 The second line of the model file is optional.
 It describes the vector's sequence after the inverted repeat (that is, after where the junction should be).
-This allows MapTnSeq.pl to identify intact vector that did not integrate into the target genome.
-For instance, in `pKMW3`, this sequence is:
+This allows `MapTnSeq.pl` to identify intact vector that did not integrate into the target genome.
+For instance, in `model_pKMW7`, this sequence is:

 ```
-TATGTGTTGGGTAACGCCAGGGTTTTCCCAGTCACGACGTTGTAAAACGACGGCCAGTGAATTAATTCTTGAAGA
+TCGACGGCTTGGTTTCATCAGCCATCCGCTTGCCCTCATCTGTTACGCCGGCGGTAGCCGGCCAGCCTCGCAGAGC
 ```

 - All characters in the model read must be ACGT except for the optional block of n\'s at the front and a block of Ns which represents the barcode.